Business Insurance 101: Essential Coverage for Every Business Owner

 What's a Certificate of Insurance (COI)?

 A COI is a one-page document that proves you have insurance coverage.
 It lists your policy types, coverage limits, effective dates, and names your insurance carrier.
 Clients, landlords, and event venues often require a COI before working with you.
-Your insurer can issue COIs instantly, often at no charge.

 Industry-Specific Insurance Needs